-- 3.1 As summarised in Table 3, during 2019 2020 the National Park Authority received just over £100,000 in financial contributions from new development, secured through either Section 106 agreements or unilateral undertakings. - 3.2 The scale of new development between 1 April 2019 to 31 March 2020 in the New Forest National Park (and the wider catchment of the Solent in South Hampshire) has been impacted by the requirement for all net new residential development to demonstrate 'nitrate neutrality'.
-This is required to ensure compliance with the Habitats Regulations and has resulted in a significant slow-down in new development in the South Hampshire sub-region.
-Nonetheless, the level of developer contributions received by the Authority in this period was higher than the circa £62,000 received during the preceding 2018 2019 year. - 3.3 Developer contributions towards habitat mitigation measures to address recreational pressures for both the Solent coast and the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC) are required to ensure legal compliance.
+- 3.1 As shown in Table 3, during 2020 2021, the National Park Authority received just over £163,000 in financial contributions from new development, secured through either Section 106 agreements or unilateral undertakings. - 3.2 The scale of new development between 1 April 2020 to 31 March 2021 in the New Forest National Park (and the wider catchment of the Solent in South Hampshire) has been impacted by the Covid-19 pandemic and the requirement for all net new residential development to demonstrate 'nitrate neutrality'.
+This is required to ensure compliance with the Habitats Regulations and has resulted in a significant slow-down in new development in the South Hampshire subregion.
+Nonetheless, the level of developer contributions received by the Authority in this period was higher than the circa £100,000 received during the preceding 2019 2020 year. - 3.3 Developer contributions towards habitat mitigation measures to address recreational pressures for both the Solent coast and the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC) are required to ensure legal compliance.
 They are therefore sought from all net new dwellings and visitor accommodation permitted in the National Park, unlike other forms of contributions where various site size thresholds apply.
-During 2019 2020, habitat mitigation contributions towards the New Forest and Solent designated sites were received from a number of small-scale residential schemes, including developments in Brockenhurst, Lyndhurst, Sway and Winsor. - 3.4 In the 2019 2020 reporting year, the biggest single financial contribution received was from the redevelopment of the former Hatch Motors site in Sway (planning application reference 18/00946).
-The mixed residential and retail development is due to contribute a total of £96,020 towards various forms of local infrastructure; of which £41,280 was received in the 2019 2020 reporting period.
-The permission granted for the extension to the Premier Inn at Ower (planning application reference 18/00122) contributed towards measures to mitigate the impacts of increased recreational pressures on the internationally protected New Forest SPA and SAC (£18,125).
+During 2020 2021, habitat mitigation contributions towards the New Forest and Solent designated sites were mainly received from a number of small-scale residential schemes. - 3.4 In the 2020 2021 reporting year, the biggest financial contributions received overall were from the redevelopment of the former Hatch Motors site in Sway (planning application reference 18/00946) and the former Redmayne Engineering site in Brockenhurst (planning application reference 20/00236).
+The mixed residential and retail development in Sway was due to contribute a total of £123,839 towards affordable housing, open space, transport and habitat mitigation; of which the remaining £82,559 was received in the 2020 2021 reporting period.
+The permission granted for the former Redmayne Engineering site in Brockenhurst contributed towards measures to mitigate the impacts of increased recreational pressures on the internationally protected New Forest SPA and SAC (£37,019) and open space (£26,873) and is due to contribute towards affordable housing and transport infrastructure.

-4. Section 106 contributions spent in 2019 - 2020
+4. Section 106 contributions spent in 2020 - 2021

-Table 4 - Contributions spent in 2019 - 2020
+Table 4 - Contributions spent in 2020 - 2021

+Infrastructure / measure Contributions spent in 2020 - 2021

+Affordable Housing £252

-Infrastructure / measure Contributions spent in 2019 - 2020 Affordable Housing £8,623 New Forest SPA Habitat Mitigation £31,006 Solent SPA Habitat Mitigation £7,168 transferred to the Bird Aware Solent habitat mitigation scheme Transport £2,904 transferred to Hampshire County Council for local transport measures Public open space, sport & recreation £40,708
+New Forest SPA Habitat Mitigation £34,553

+Solent SPA Habitat Mitigation £16,055 transferred to the Bird Aware

+Solent habitat mitigation scheme

+Transport £30,748 transferred to Hampshire

+County Council for local transport

+measures

+Public open space, sport & recreation £20,375

+TOTAL £101,983

-4.1 Table 4 illustrates that during 2019 - 2020 a total of £90,409 of contributions were spent on infrastructure or habitat mitigation measures within the National Park.
-This includes spend of contributions received in previous years and is an increase from the circa £79,000 spent in the 2018 - 2019 financial year.
+4.1 Table 4 illustrates that during 2020 - 2021 a total of £101,983 of contributions were spent on infrastructure or habitat mitigation measures within the National Park.
+This includes spend of contributions received in previous years and is an increase from the £90,409 spent in the 2019 - 2020 financial year.